Zinnia Kumar: Advertising Agency

-Activism

-Sustainability and environmentalism
+Evironmentalism

 Zinnia's environmentalism work covers conservation, ecology, sustainability and fashion.
 Primarily communicating via keynotes and talks, podcasts, interviews, journalism and consulting with organisations.
 She has presented for G20, FIT NY', British Fashion Council, Vogue, Cancer Council, Australasian Evolution Society, Design Council', Australian Museum, The Australian, CFS+, Save Soil, Beth Israel Deaconess Medical Center (BIDMC), Harvard Medical School among others.
 Her talks have covered prevention of eco fatigue, eco-anxiety, sustainability meeting inclusion supporting organisational sustainable staff against burnout, sustainable innovation for change, green scepticism among others.

 Kumar is the first ecologist to cover any international edition of Vogue in 128 years.
 She presented, wrote, co-directed and produced a three part documentary series focussing on technological sustainable innovations in the fashion industry.

 She is a field conservation ecologist accredited by the Chartered Institute of Ecology and Environmental Managers, and worked with Little Blue Penguins, invertebrates and wetland birds for organisations such as the New South Wales Environment Protection Authority, Birdlife and the Australian Department of Environment primarily in the Australian outback.

-Diversity, inclusion and beauty
+Beauty and diversity

-Kumar's keynote talks and research covers diversity, equity, inclusion, social belonging, racism, sexual attraction and colorism; her work has been published in scientific journals and featured on TV, talks and print journalism.
+Kumar's keynote talks and research has been published in scientific journals and featured on TV, talks and print journalism.
 She published research looking at negative frequency dependant selection on human attractiveness, researching men's beards and women's hair colour under the social condition of rarity; her research coined the cultural phenomenon of 'Peak beard'.

-In 2020 Zinnia became a member of the Vogue Values Diversity Council after presenting a case to News Corp and Vogue Australia about the lack of historic diversity at the publication.
-During her role as councillor she gave keynote talk at Vogue Codes on the origins of beauty stereotypes originating in scientific racism titled "The politics of beauty: Science, identity and representation in media".
-She also advocated for the first dark skinned indigenous Australian, actress Magnolia Maymuru, the first Indian actress, Priyanka Chopra and the first Korean-Australian, singer Roseanne Park to be on the cover of Australian Vogue for the first time in 62 years.
+In 2020 Zinnia became a member of the Vogue Values Diversity Council after presenting a case to News Corp about how to increase representation and reach a wider audience.
+During her role as councillor she gave a keynote talk at Vogue Codes on the history of scientific racism shaping modern beauty ideals titled "The politics of beauty: Science, identity and representation in media".
+She advocated for the first dark skinned indigenous Australian, actress Magnolia Maymuru, the first Indian actress, Priyanka Chopra and the first Korean-Australian, singer Roseanne Park to be on the cover of Australian Vogue for the first time in 62 years.
 In 2021 Zinnia was nominated by models.com as a Social Mover and Change Maker.

-Zinnia has spoken about the glass ceiling and stereotypes Indian and South Asian models continue to face within the fashion industry.
-She has personally scouted and mentored minority background models, which led her to co-found boutique management firm In the fashion industry for racial minority talent.
+Zinnia has spoken about barriers for South Asian models.
+She has personally scouted South Asian models, which led her to co-found a boutique model management firm.